-□ Action Item Presented By: Garrett Moseley
+Action Item Presented By: Garrett Moseley Secretary/Treasurer, Board of Regents

-☐ Consent Item Secretary/Treasurer, Board of Regents
+☐ Consent Item

-☐ Informational Item 200.0.0.00
+☐ Informational Item

-Agenda Item: Regular Meeting Minutes March 10, 2023
+Agenda Item: Regular Meeting Minutes Ma arch 10, 2023

 Requested Action of the Board of Regents: Approval of the Regular Meeting Minutes for March 10, 2023 as presented.

 Executive Summary:

-As required by the New Mexico Open Meetings Act, the board shall keep written minutes of all its meetings.
-The minutes shall include at a minimum the date, time and place of the meeting, the names of members in attendance and those absent, the substance of the proposals considered and a record of any decisions and votes taken that show how each member voted.
-All minutes are open to public inspection.
-Draft minutes shall be prepared within ten working days after the meeting and shall be approved, amended or disapproved at the next meeting where a quorum is present.
-Minutes shall not become official until approved by the board.
+As required by the New Mexico Open Meet its meetings.
+The minutes shall include at a the names of members in attendance and to considered and a record of any decisions and all minutes are open to public inspection.
+During the meeting and shall be approve where a quorum is present.
+Minutes shall not the meeting and shall be approved. minimum the da hose absent, the id votes taken th raft minutes sha ed, amended or c te, time and place of the meeting, substance of the proposals at show how each member voted.
+Il be prepared within ten working lisapproved at the next meeting

 References:

 NM Open Meetings Act §10-15-1 G.

-Prior Approvals: